epfldata/SimulationEngine/README.md

 given that `tellMeThis()` and `doThat()` are public methods in Sim2's class.
 The transpiler converts it to delivering a message to Sim2 and waiting for a reply.
 When the reply arrives, the function returns and Sim1's variables ```secret``` and ```workDone```  get their values.

-Besides blocking calls, Sims can also send asynchronous messages, with a different syntax```asyncMessage(() => msg)```.
+Besides blocking calls, Sims can also send asynchronous messages, with a different syntax```asyncMessage(() => receiver.API(args))```.
 For asynchronous messaging, the Sim places the message in its mailbox and continues.
 Messages are not delivered immediately.
+The non-block message return a Future object, which user can query about the status of the message. `src/main/scala/meta/runtime/Future.scala`.

-Function ```waitLabel``` signals that messages in the Sim's mailbox are ready to be delivered.
+Function ```waitLabel(Turn, someTicks)``` signals that messages in the Sim's mailbox are ready and agents will wait for the specified ticks.
+After each turn, the agents automatically process all the messages in their mailboxes.
+You can find the syntax of the DSLs here ```core/src/main/scala/meta/classLifting/SpecialInstructions.scala```

-Apart from communicating with others, Sim decides when it wants to check its mailbox by calling another DSL function, ```handleMessages```.
-You can find the signature of these methods here ```/src/main/scala/meta/classLifting/SpecialInstructions.scala```

 ### <a name="Meta-Programs"></a> Sims as Meta-Programs
 The embedded DSL is in a staged meta-programming environment.
 Staging is the operation that generates **object programs** from **meta-programs**.
 In our framework, users define the behaviour of each agent in **meta-programs** written in a subset of Scala enriched with DSL.
 We offer two flavors of DSL, one with compilation and one without.
 For the compiled version, our transpiler compiles the source programs to **object programs** (valid Scala source programs) in `generated\` folder with the help of Squid.
 For the non-compiled version, we use Scala quasiquote and coroutines.
 Right now we do not support blocking calls in the non-compiled version.